St. Carlo Acutis

 St. Cajetan lived in the early 1500s in Italy, at a time when the Church was marked by corruption and indifference.
 In response, like an effective team captain rallying other players, he reenergized a community of priests who reformed the Church with their zeal and service to the poor.

-He was born in 1480 to noble parents, and attended the University of Padua where he dedicated himself to studies and prayer.
+He was born in 1480 to noble parents and attended the University of Padua, where he dedicated himself to studies and prayer.
 He received doctorates in civil and canon law and returned to his hometown, where he was appointed a senator.
-After a time, he discerned a call to the priesthood, and was ordained when he was 33.
+After a time, he discerned a call to the priesthood and was ordained at the age of 33.

 He began to gather other priests around him to care for the poor and sick.
 Because Cajetan was of noble status, he could have selected anywhere to minister—at court, or in the hierarchy at the Vatican.
 Instead, he sought out the priests who were living and working among the people of the streets.
 Though this offended his friends, he persisted.
 He even founded a bank to offer poor people an alternative to loan sharks.